-Gardener Tax Filing Status – [Instead of "Single, Married, etc."] Choose one only – and you know who you are.
+Gardener Tax Filing Status – Choose one only – and you know who you are.

 1. New Gardener

 Plant Sales Tax – You know those plant sales where you overbuy, or buy on impulse?
 Ya, you know what I mean.
-There were some plants that were definitely on your list, and you bought them for a particular spot – those usually go into the ground first.
+There were some plants that were definitely on your list and you bought them for a particular spot – those usually go into the ground first.
 And there are the plants that you fell in love with at first sight, bought on impulse, and will “find a spot for it later.”
-It is some of this later group that invariably perish and die, either through hesitation, or unintentional neglect.
-These dead plants are the plant sales tax that we pay throughout the year.
+It is some of this latter group that invariably perish and die, either through hesitation or unintentional neglect.
+These dead plants are the plant sales tax that we already pay gradually throughout the year.

 Garden Income Tax – You are very well acquainted with this one and you don’t even know it.
 This could easily be broken down into several sub-categories: Squirrel Tax, Mole Tax, Snail & Slug Tax, Aphid Tax… whatever you’d like to call it.
-We’ve had to give up portions our trees, plants, flowers and lawns ever since we started gardening.
-I’ll never forget that day last summer when I saw Squirrel scamper away with my first fig from my new baby fig tree!
-Oh, the horror!
-Boy, I was really taxed then! ;o)
+We have to constantly give up portions our trees, plants, flowers and lawns all year ’round.
+I’ll never forget that day last summer when I saw Squirrel scamper away with my first fig from my new baby fig tree. – I was really taxed then! ;o)

-Adjusted Garden Income – When you rescue that giant Zucchini from Squirrel, and just cut off the couple of bite marks at the end, the portion that is cut off should be subtracted from your garden income total.
+Adjusted Garden Income – When you rescue that giant Zucchini from Squirrel, and just cut off the couple of bite marks at the end, the portion that is cut off should be subtracted from your Garden Income.

 Shoulda Use Tax – This tax could be called the “I Shoulda Tax” but the government would probably change the slang into something boring.
-Use Tax in the gardening world applies to that gaping hole in the middle of your perennial plant.
-A number of plants die in the middle if they don’t get divided in time.
-Normally it’s the chore that we put off because we like the looks and the rewards of a well-established perennial – only to discover a few weeks later that we should have divided it last spring.
+A good example of the Shoulda Use Tax in the gardening world is that gaping hole in the middle of your perennial plant that should of been divided months ago.
+A number of plants die if they don’t get divided in time, or start to look scraggly.
+Normally it’s the chore that we put off because we like the looks and the rewards of a well-established perennial – only to discover a few weeks into the growing season that we should have divided it last spring.
 Ground cover Thymes are good examples.
+Other applications involve not thinning out your vegetable starts and they get too crowded to grow and compromise the whole crop, or not digging and dividing your lily bulbs and they eventually flop over in the middle of the summer and smother your carpet of sedums.
+Now you can see how we pay our own garden taxes throughout the year.

-Garden Plot-erty Tax – The part of the garden we had to give up for a new extension on the house, a bigger deck, etc.
+Garden Plot-erty Tax – Debit the part of the garden we had to give up for anything non-garden, like a new extension on the house, a bigger deck, etc. And credit yourself when you add more garden bed space by taking away from your lawn.

 Hopeless Investment Tax – Those wonderful flower bulbs we sink into the ground only to have Squirrel dig them up for his dinner.
-Or, in our Seattle climate, the bulbs that never come back because they rotted through the wet winter.
+Or, in our Seattle climate, the bulbs that never come back because they rotted through our wet winters.
+Any extreme weather loss falls under this category.
+For any record-breaking extreme or natural disaster, multiply total by 100.